 Swimming in Natural Water

 Sweden’s water quality is of a very high standard.
 This means that you can drink water straight from the tap, but also that – in most cases – you can go for a swim in natural water!
-This is very popular activity when the weather allows for it.
-A city built on islands, Stockholm is a fantastic place to take a refreshing dive.
+This is very popular when the weather allows for it.
+As a city built on 14 islands, Stockholm is a fantastic place to take a refreshing dive.
 Långholmens bad on the island of Långholmen, Hellasgården in Nacka, and Brunnsviksbadet are all perfect locations for bathing close to the city center.
 Feeling a bit more adventurous?
 Go to Sweden’s third largest lake Mälaren in the west or the Baltic Sea in the east!

 Berry and Mushroom Picking

 Going out into the forest to pick fruits and mushrooms is a typical Swedish activity.
 July is the best time to look for berries.
 Especially mountain cranberries (‘lingonberries’) and blueberries are common and fairly easy to recognize.
 In September, the mushroom season begins.
-In this month, chances are high you will find some chanterelles.
+In this month, chances are high you can find some chanterelles.
 Yet, you will likely need some help of a Swedish friend, as Swedes typically like to keep the exact spot where they find their berries and mushrooms a secret.
 Nonetheless, even for beginners visiting the forest for your cooking ingredients is a rewarding experience.

 About the Author